 The qualification is accredited by the CPCAB (Counselling and Psychotherapy Central Awarding Body).

-Candidates must have completed the MBET Fast-Track foundation level training in counselling and psychotherapy course, or the CPCAB Level 4 Diploma in Therapeutic Counselling or their equivalent.
+Candidates must have completed the MBET Fast-Track foundation level training in counselling and psychotherapy course, and the CPCAB Level 4 Diploma in Therapeutic Counselling or their equivalent.

 Applicants will be required to produce a reference from their counselling supervisor and/or course tutor commenting on their suitability for undertaking the MBET training at level 6.